btrettel/flt/to-do.md

 - ga.f90: Module for derivative-free optimization of `real`s with a genetic algorithm.
     - Make simulation fully specified by the chromosome so that no additional `config` type needs to be passed in beyond the genetic algorithm configuration.
-    - Design to use deb_efficient_2000 eq.
-4 for constraints.
-Objective functions must return an array for each constraint if any are violated.
     - luke_essentials_2013 p.
 31
     - herrera_tackling_1998
     - de_jong_analysis_1975 p.
 68 (pdf p.
 83): mutation probability should be proportional to `1/n_pop`